bgigurtsis/blog/about.md

 tags: about
 ---

 I'm Billy Gigurtsis, an IT professional from London, England.
 My career started around two years ago training as a desktop support engineer.
-Since then I’ve expanded my experience through multiple contracts in various IT support roles.
-I hope to transition away from IT support into infrastructure within the next 1-2 years.
-To this end, I have been upskilling by learning CentOS / RedHat to become certified as a RedHat Systems Administrator.
+Since then I’ve expanded my experience through multiple contracts in various IT support roles and my current perm role at Ping Identity.
+I hope to transition away from IT support into Information security in the near future.

 I built this website [partly as a learning exercise](https://www.bgigurtsis.com/2021/02/amplify.html).
 It's Jekyll based, hosted on AWS/GitHub with CI/CD integration.
 I'm an avid programmer, currently using Python and C/C++ for an Arduino project.
 I've also begun learning Clojure to satiate my interest in functional programming.
 Most of these projects can be found on my [GitHub](https://github.com/bgigurtsis).